Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Because of how "cool" Yuto appeared, and his wordless confidence during the fight, I initially expected him to win.
 However, when Sawatari gains a healthy field against Yuto's empty field and empty hand, I had no idea how this strange masked figure could possibly rebound.
 Yet he calmly does, not even using the card he draws on his last turn, and the duel stuck with me as my favorite of the franchise.

 As if the match weren't exciting enough, the episode ends with Yuto's face revealed and introduces the series-long Yuya-clone mystery.

-Although Arc-V has since concluded, and the game itself has evolved with the advent of Link Summoning, Arc-V remains a testament to the peaks the franchise can reach when handled efficiently.
+Although Arc-V has since concluded, and the game itself has evolved with link summoning and rush duels featured in the subsequent anime, Arc-V remains a testament to the peaks the franchise can reach when handled efficiently.
 While the series has its share of flukes and interrupted duels, I struggled with narrowing the list to just ten matches because the show hits far more than it misses.

 No series is perfect, but if any Yu-Gi-Oh duels will engage you, it's these impressive matches.
 Feel free to vote for your favorite, and I'll see you at our next Yu-Gi-Oh countdown!

 © 2017 Jeremy Gill